 - A Guide/Scout is thrifty and generous.

-- A Guide/Scout is pure in thought, in word and in deed; does not smoke or drink alcohol.
+- A Guide/Scout is working on herself/himself; she/he is pure in thought, in word and in deed; she/he is free from addictions.

 The Brownie/Cub Scout Promise

 I promise to be a good Brownie/Cub Scout and always obey the Brownie/Cub Scout Law.

 The Brownie/Cub Scout Law

 - A Brownie/Cub Scout loves God and Poland.

 - A Brownie/Cub Scout always tells the truth.

 - A Brownie/Cub Scout remembers about her/his duties.